Home » Types of OCD » Intrusive thoughts, what are they, and can you stop them?

 To answer this, it is worth talking about intrusive thoughts and obsessions.
 The goal is not to eliminate unwelcome thoughts, as this is impossible.
 Everyone gets intrusive thoughts, but as noted by Rachman, (1997), 8 people with OCD place too much importance on these types of thoughts, and the distress then experienced compels the person to perform compulsions to ease their pain.

-What is causing you pain is not the intrusive thoughts per se but how much power the idea has over you.
+What is causing you pain is not the thoughts per se but how much power the idea has over you.
 Do you believe it?
 Do you feel personally responsible for having thoughts like this?
 Do they interrupt your day or result in you spending time performing mental analysis or avoiding certain aspects of your life as you are afraid of being triggered?

 Can you stop intrusive thoughts?